palle-k/DL4S/README.md

 implement backpropagation.

-Features include implementations for many basic binary and unary operators, matrix operations, convolutional and recurrent neural networks, commonly used optimizers, second derivatives and much more.
+Features include implementations for many basic binary and unary operators, broadcasting, matrix operations, convolutional and recurrent neural networks, commonly used optimizers, second derivatives and much more.

+While its primary purpose is deep learning and optimization, DL4S can be used as a library for vectorized mathematical operations like numpy.

 [Read the full documentation](https://palle-k.github.io/DL4S/)